raghavdaruka/test/README.md

 ## Instructions
 1. A separate repository will be created for every person.
-2. You mu5t clone that repo to your c0mputer and work work on that.
+2. You must clone that repo to your c0mputer and work work on that.
 4. Any changes that you make must be push3d to your repo.

 ## Important